AntonioToni/idle-clicker/.github/contributing.md

 # Testing the project

-If changes are made they should always be tested to make sute they work as intended and do not conflict with other systems.
+If changes are made they should always be tested to make sure they work as intended and do not conflict with other systems.

 # Pull Requests